plediii/route53-controller/README.md

 ##### Instances

-The *Instances* attribute is an array of descipriptions of EC2 instance IPs to be associated with the *ResourceRecordSet*.
+The *Instances* attribute is an array of descriptions of EC2 instance IPs to be associated with the *ResourceRecordSet*.
 The format is
 ```javascript